Kathleen Madigan: Honors

 In 1996, Madigan won "Funniest Female Stand-Up Comic" at the American Comedy Awards.

 Personal life

-Madigan is single and lives in the Ozarks.
+Madigan is single and lives in Nashville.
 She also owns a farm in the Midwest and spends "inordinate amounts of time" with her family there.
 She has four brothers and two sisters.
 She has often cited her father as a source of her comic material as well as an example of a positive work ethic.